GeorgeDaoud3/SOFE3980U-Lab2/README.md

 		![](images/sq2_15.jpg)

   	5. An example of the result view is shown.
 It got two links that will be customized to GET the URL **“/”** with suitable parameters.
-In this example, **New Operation** will be redirected to [http://localhost:8080](http://localhost:8080) while **Continue calculation** will be redirected to [http://localhost:8080/?operand1=10000](http://localhost:8080/?operand1=10000).
+In this example, **New Calculation** will be redirected to [http://localhost:8080](http://localhost:8080) while **Continue Calculation** will be redirected to [http://localhost:8080/?operand1=10000](http://localhost:8080/?operand1=10000).
 This will returns us back to first step.

 * For the API services It’s implemented by BinaryAPIController.java.
 It has two functions to add binary functionsl one returns a string while the other returns a JSON object.
 Try the following URLs
 	* [http://localhost:8080/add?operand1=111&operand2=1010](http://localhost:8080/add?operand1=111&operand2=1010)